elaborate-code/jigsaw-localization/README.md

 ## Helpers

+> If you use the folder structure for language deduction the `$current_lang` can be omitted

 ### translated_route

 When you have a page that is available in many languages. `translated_route` helps you get the equivalent translated route href.